rcpch/digital-growth-charts-server/README.md

         default_to_youngest_reference (boolean): in the event of an exact age match at the threshold of a chart, where it is possible to choose 2 references, default will pick the oldest reference (optional)

-    Centile to SDS Conversion for Chart lines
+    Centile to SDS Conversion for Chart lines (these values are rounded to 2dp but are calculated to greater accuracy in the code - each centile equates to 2/3 of a SD)
     0.4th -2.67
     2nd -2.00
     9th -1.33